We have lost one of the wine world's best-known personalities.

 John Michael Broadbent was born on 2 May 1927 in the West Riding of Yorkshire where he was educated.
 He came to London during the war to study as an architect, and his skill as a draughtsman was consistently displayed in his role as chairman of the Wine Trade Arts Society, which he founded as early as 1954.
 He was also an enthusiastic collector of drawings.

 He admitted, ‘My lengthy architectural training was interrupted by military service [national service immediately after the war] and ended through sheer idleness.
 At the age of 25 a drastic change was called for.’
 His mother spotted an ad for a wine-trade trainee placed in The Times by the late Tommy Layton, and spent a happy, if impecunious, year sweeping the cellar and delivering orders around Mayfair, followed by a year or two working in a wine shop.
 A move to Harveys of Bristol, then Britain’s leading wine merchant, where the late Harry Waugh trained a generation or two of gifted wine professionals, saw Michael become, inter alia, brand manager for a liqueur chocolate for which he suggested the slogan ‘the best liqueur chocolate is the one that makes you drunk before you are sick’.
 Most of his responsibilities at Harvey’s were more wine-related and he was able to qualify as a Master of Wine in 1960.
-The 11 years at Harveys gave Michael sufficient credentials, and confidence, to approach Christie’s and suggest that he started a wine department for them – at a time when none of the big auction houses dealt in wine - Harry put Michael forward for the job.
+The 11 years at Harveys gave Michael sufficient credentials, and confidence, that when Christie’s floated the idea of reviving wine auctions to Harry Waugh – at a time when none of the big auction houses dealt in wine - Harry put Michael forward for the job.

 He worked himself and his staff incredibly hard.
 He was never a particularly accomplished auctioneer.
 He left that largely to Alan Taylor-Restell, whose family auction house in the City of London was absorbed into Christie's, and David Elswood who died, far too early, last year.
 Michael did the high profile stuff, and tirelessly investigated and packed up cellars, generally with Daphne and often with his children.
 Their daughter Emma would go on to become one of Britain’s most eminent judges and wife of Tory grandee Lord Arbuthnot.
 Their son Bartholomew (Bollew) runs Broadbent Selections, a respected wine importer in the United States with a portfolio that includes many of his father’s oldest friends.